 Most knives can be used for a variety of purposes.
 Even in a professional kitchen, you’re going to see fruit cut with paring knives and bread cut with chef’s knives.
 However, one knife that fits its own unique purpose is the oyster knife.
-If your establishment ever needs to prepare oysters, you need to have an oyster knife.
+If your establishment ever needs to prepare oysters, you would need two things – good quality oysters from reliable stores like Oysters XO, and an oyster knife.

 What is an Oyster Knife?